8 Things to Consider Before Purchasing a Video Surveillance System

 2. Will I require the system to view multiple sites?

 Most modern IP video surveillance cameras require a Power over Ethernet (PoE) Switch.
 This allows the cameras to obtain power and network via the same cable.
-The switch utilized must have adequate power capacity and enough ports available to support the cameras and whatever else may be connected.
+The switch must have adequate power capacity and enough ports to support your commercial cameras and any other connected device.

-Cabling must also be considered when deploying a surveillance system.
+Cabling must also be considered when deploying a business surveillance system.
 It is recommended to use Cat6 cabling or better support the solution.
-If either the switch or the cabling falls below these minimums, it could lead to a solution that does not work or add a substantial cost to correct the infrastructure.
+If the switch or cabling falls below these benchmarks, your system could be faulty or cost you more in the long run.

 4. What do I want to see?

-This may seem obvious, but it's essential to understand what you want to keep an eye on.
+This may seem obvious, but it's essential to understand what spaces and activities you want to monitor.
 The typical answer is everything.
-That is rarely financially possible and rarely necessary.
-The observation goals dictate camera location and type of cameras.
+That is rarely financially possible or necessary.
+Your observation goals dictate camera location and type of cameras.

 5. How long do I need to retain my footage?